No, no, I just I thought I saw something on TV that had my mouth open, but I didn't.

 It was amazing.

-It was emotional, and it was the most candid I've seen the president.
+And it was the most candid I've seen the president.

 That's just unbelievable.

-A Obama didn't come from the black community.
+A. Obama didn't come from the black community.

 He came from a white enclave in Hawaii.